phoenixphoebus/diy-electronics/README.md

 I am trying to print this (https://www.thingiverse.com/thing:2885225) now and should have an update in two weeks.
 Yes, the library near me is that busy.

+## FAQ
+##### Why does max7219 show special characters?
+The MD_PAROLA library uses pointers to access character array.
+The animation is done across multiple iterations of loop().
+The displayAnimate() function returns true when animation has finished.
+Are you sure contents of the array persist across the iterations of loop function?